 So, that is the main reason for using WP Rocket caching plugin, this plugin doesn’t only work as a caching enabler, it also helps in various optimization of WordPress websites.

-WP Rocket has a very user-friendly interface and anyone can use, no need for any technical knowledge.
-99% of your optimization problems will be solved with WP Rocket, just you need to toggle on or off.
+WP Rocket has a very user-friendly interface that anyone can use, with no need for any technical knowledge.
+99% of your optimization problems will be solved with WP Rocket, just you need to toggle it on or off.